dmassiani/WordPress-Storytelling/README.md

 #### Template Name

-Please use slugged template name like powerfull_slug
+__Please use slugged template name like powerfull_slug__ Now you can use name you want

 #### Description